glours/extensions/docs/AUTHORING.md

 ```

 `Init` receives the extension config and a resolver.
-Config is keyed by id in `daemon.json`; declare dependencies and conflicts in the declaration.
+The application supplies config keyed by id through `host.WithExtensionConfig`; declare dependencies and conflicts in the declaration.
 The broker initializes dependencies before dependents.

 ### Retain dependencies for later calls